duedil-ltd/portainer/README.md

 ### 3. Build the executor

-To build the Portainer executor, simply run `bin/build-executor`.
+To build the Portainer executor, simply run `bin/build-executor` from the portainer root directory (`/opt/portainer`).

 _Note: If you've got a dirty git tree, you'll need to set the `FORCE=1` environment variable._